ianl-terawe/academy/genomics/analysis/variants.md

 The options and arguments of NGSEP's `MultisampleVariantsDetector` command are as follows:

-- `maxBaseQS` - establishes the maximum value allowed for a base quality score, and set here to the default value of `30`
+- `maxBaseQS` - establishes the maximum value allowed for a base quality score, and is set here to the default value of `30`
-- `maxAlnsPerStartPos` - establishes the maximum number of alignments allowed to start at the same reference site, and set here to the default value of `5`
+- `maxAlnsPerStartPos` - establishes the maximum number of alignments allowed to start at the same reference site, and is set here to the default value of `5`
 - `knownSTRs` - identifies the file (`Saccharomyces_cerevisiae_STRs.txt`) with known Short Tandem Repeats (STRs)
 - The reference genome - indicated by the `-r` flag, this reference is _Saccharomyces cerevisiae_ detailed in FASTA format
 - Inputs of interest - split across two sorted BAM format files, the CBS4C and ER7A parental strains are provided as input from local storage